 The places for wheelchair users are in row 19 in the stalls.
 There are two places on the right and two on the left.
-Companions sit in the stalls, row 19 (763 and 762) and row 20 (791 and 792).
+Companions sit in the stalls, row 19 (seats 763 and 762) and row 20 (seats 791 and 792).

-You will find parking spaces on Maximilianstraße (in front of the Nationaltheater’s side entrance) and on Max-Joseph-Platz (in front of the Residenz).
+You will find parking spaces on Maximilianstraße (in front of the Nationaltheater’s stage entrance) and on Max-Joseph-Platz (in front of the Residenz).

 The entire Nationaltheater is equipped with an induction system.
 You can use it by setting your hearing aid to “T” (telephone).

 No opera visit without evening dress or tie?
 Nonsense!
 We want you to feel good.
-For many visitors this means turning oneself out particularly chic for the special evening.
-However, there is no official dress code here – we also look forward to exceptional outfits, just as we do jeans and comfy jumpsuits.
+For many visitors this means dressing up chic for the special evening.
+However, there is no official dress code – we look forward to exceptional outfits, as much as we appreciate jeans and comfortable jumpsuits.

-See and be seen, an info to all Instagram users: Please feel free to tag outfit selfies on our Instagram feed.
+See and be seen!
+A note to all Instagram users: Feel free to tag outfit selfies on our Instagram feed.
 We’re excited to see your pictures!

 FOOD AND DRINK

 The catering in the Nationaltheater is provided by Dallmayr, with various bars throughout the entire building, as well as the LUDWIG ZWEI restaurant on the ground floor.
-Both the bars and the restaurant open for our guests one hour before the performance, invite a visit during the intermissions and also stay open for you after the performances until midnight.
+Both the bars and the restaurant open for our guests before the performance, welcome you during the intermissions and stay open for our guests after the performances until midnight.

-The RHEINGOLDBAR directly on the ground floor invites visitors in for drinks and snacks.
-You’ll find further bars and buffets on the stalls, 1st tier and 3rd tier levels, as well as in the Freunde-Foyer.
-For this please feel free to have a look at our Nationaltheater map.
+The RHEINGOLDBAR on the ground floor invites visitors to enjoy drinks and snacks.
+You can find the menu here.
+You’ll find further bars and buffets in the stalls, on 1st tier and 3rd tier levels, and in the Freunde-Foyer.
+For further information please feel free to have a look at our Nationaltheater map.

-The LUDWIG ZWEI restaurant is on the ground floor and along with drinks and snacks also offers seating and full meals.
-You will find the Dallmayr menu here.
+The LUDWIG ZWEI restaurant is on the ground floor and along with drinks and snacks, offers full meals.
+You can find the menu here.

-You can simply visit the restaurant spontaneously or reserve a table in advance for the intermissions.
+You can visit the restaurant spontaneously or reserve a table in advance for the intermissions.

-We would however ask you to turn your mobile phone off completely before the performance begins.
+We do however ask you to please turn off your mobile phone completely before the performance begins.

-Only then can we ensure phone noises do not disturb the performance and other visitors.
-We also want to make absolutely sure that photo, video and audio recordings are not made during the performances, as we are obliged to protect our performers’ copyright and personal rights.
+Only then can we ensure that no phone noises disturb the performance and other visitors.
+We also want to make sure that there are no photo, video and audio recordings made during the performances, as we are obliged to protect our performers’ copyrights and personal rights.

 FURTHER INSTRUCTIONS ON TAKING PHOTOS

-Please only use the recordings of your visit for private purposes and observe and respect the rights of third parties.
+Please use the recordings of your visit only for private purposes and observe and respect the rights of third parties.
 For fire prevention reasons, bringing extensive camera equipment is not permitted (camera case or bag with reflex cameras, tripods, etc.).
 Should you want to take photographs for commercial purposes, please contact our press office.
 As audio and video recordings during the performance are expressly forbidden, offences will be prosecuted.
-Please note that applause is essentially part of the performance.
+Please note that applause is also part of the performance.
 The performers in question may also invoke rights against you in this respect.
-Back stage areas such as stage, costume or make-up are covered by ancillary copyright.
+Back stage areas such as the stage itself, costume or make-up rooms are covered by ancillary copyright.

 Cloakrooms are provided free of charge for you on all floors.
 On your ticket, you will see the door that leads to your seat.
 Pleases use the nearest cloakroom to it.